wmeints/coding-agent-workshop/src/content/docs/modules/introduction/workshop-overview.md

 description: Information about the structure of the workshop
 ---

-Let's talk about the contents and structure of the workshop.
 In this workshop we cover most of the basics needed to build your own coding agent.
+The workshop contains 5 modules that will help you build the various pieces of your coding agent.

 ## Workshop modules